girlbossceo/conduwuit/docs/deploying/docker.md

 ```
 A common way to generate a suitable alphanumeric secret key is by using `pwgen -s 64 1`.

-These same values need to be set in conduit.
-You can either modify conduit.toml to include these lines:
+These same values need to be set in conduwuit.
+You can either modify conduwuit.toml to include these lines:
 ```
 turn_uris = ["turn:<your server domain>?transport=udp", "turn:<your server domain>?transport=tcp"]
 turn_secret = "<secret key from coturn configuration>"